privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 All of our [recommended password managers](../passwords.md) include a built-in password generator that you can use.

-### When you should change your password, and when you shouldn't
+### Rotating Passwords

-You should avoid changing passwords that you have to remember (such as your password manager's master password) too often unless you have reason to believe it has been compromised as changing it too often exposes you to the risk of forgetting it.
+You should avoid changing passwords that you have to remember (such as your password manager's master password) too often unless you have reason to believe it has been compromised, as changing it too often exposes you to the risk of forgetting it.

-Regarding passwords that you don't have to remember (such as passwords stored inside your password manager), you should make a habit of going through them and changing them every few months, in case they have been compromised in a data breach that hasn't become public yet.
+When it comes to passwords that you don't have to remember (such as passwords stored inside your password manager), you should make a habit of going through them and changing them every few months, in case they have been compromised in a data breach that hasn't become public yet.
 Most password managers allow you to set an expiry date for your password to make this easier to manage.

 For public data breaches, you can use tools like [Have I been Pwned](https://haveibeenpwned.com/) to check whether your e-mail (and thus potentially your password on a given service as well) has been compromised, at which point you should change it immediately.